Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

 tweetsPerQry = 100
 ```

-Note that the Search API limits us to 100 tweets per query, and that we may not collect the number of tweets that we specified since the Search API only collects the past week of tweets.
+Note that the Search API limits us to 100 tweets per query, and that we may not collect the maximum number of tweets that we specified since the Search API only collects the past week of tweets.
 The easieset way to send our query to the Search API is through [Tweepy's Cursor method](http://tweepy.readthedocs.io/en/v3.5.0/cursor_tutorial.html).
 The Cursor will automatically send queries to the Search API until we have collected the maximum number of tweets that we specified, or until we reach the end of the Search API database.
 We can iterate over each tweet that the Cursor gathers using a `for` loop, and write the JSON formatted tweet to a text file using the `jsonpickle` library:

 ```python